Introduction

 - Intelligent workflows

-- Real-time decision support
+- Real-time decision help

-- Data-driven optimization
+- Data-driven improvement

-AI is present from the beginning.
+AI is there from the start.

 Why AI-Native Businesses Are Growing